How to Find The Best Apartment for You

 While the idea of the “best” apartment certainly varies from person to person, these tips should help you find the apartment that suits you to a “T.”

-Before you can figure out how to find the best apartment, you’ve got to know yourself — your home lifestyle, that is.
+Before you can figure out how to find the best apartment, you’ve got to know your home lifestyle.
 A good way to start an apartment search is to think about how your lifestyle affects your apartment needs.
 Ask yourself: what kind of apartment dweller are you?
 Do you need a quiet apartment where you can relax or study all day long?
 Or do you need a place to rest your head at night in between work and an active social life?

 When you consider how your lifestyle affects your apartment needs, think about the following factors:

 - Rental price.
 How much money is in your budget for living expenses?
-How much can you put towards rent after you pay other life expenses?
+How much can you put towards rent after you pay other living expenses?

 - Work.
 Do you work 9 to 5?
 Are you in school?
 How far from work do you want to live?

 - Space.
 Can you fit everything in a small studio apartment?
 Or do you need several bedrooms to accommodate your family?

 - Children.
 Where is your child’s school located?
 Is there a safe place for your kids to play outside?